MEET OUR TEAM

 Graduate Student

-Gloria (Hyung Cho) Kim is a second year PhD student in the Neuroscience and Cognitive Science doctoral program (NACS) at the University of Maryland.
+Gloria (Hyung Cho) Kim is a 4th year PhD candidate in the Neuroscience and Cognitive Science doctoral program (NACS) at the University of Maryland.
 She received her dual B.S. in Physiology & Neurobiology and Food Science (plus a minor in Italian Language and Culture!) at the University of Maryland in 2019.
-She currently works with Dr. Shackman and Dr. Gard in the Department of Psychology to better understand how an individual’s environment (e.g., socioeconomic disadvantage) can shape anxiety responses in the brain.
-She serves as a chair in her program’s Outreach Committee and is an active member of the NACS Diversity & Inclusion Committee, where she collaborates with on- and off-campus student leaders to organize events to share science and resources about pathways to higher education in STEM fields.
-In her free time, she loves to take care of her vegetable plot in the College Park Hollywood community garden and perfect her Indian curry recipes!
+Her main research focus is to understand how experiences of socioeconomic instability can shape anxiety and depression outcomes, both in behavior and brain function.
+She serves as a chair in her program’s Neuroscience Outreach Committee, where she collaborates with on- and off-campus student leaders to organize events to share science and resources about pathways to higher education in STEM fields.
+In her free time, she loves to take care of the excessive number of plants (80+) in her home!

 Email: hkim1230@terpmail.umd.edu